Click on pictures for larger image.

 The Toyota Motor Corporation is a Japanese multinational automotive manufacturer headquartered in Toyota, Japan.
-It was founded by Kiichiro Toyoda and incorporated on August 28, 1937.
+It was founded by Kiichiro Toyoda in 1937.
 They have over 350,000 employees worldwide and are the largest automobile manufacturer in the world based on 2020 unit sales.
 Toyota was the tenth-largest company in the world by revenue (2019).
-Toyota is the global market leader in sales of hybrid electric vehicles.
+They are the global market leader in sales of hybrid electric vehicles.
 Its Prius family has been the world's top-selling hybrid for years.

 Toyota Motor Corporation produces vehicles under five brands: Toyota, Hino, Lexus, Ranz and Daihatsu.
-It also holds a 20.02% stake in Subaru Corporation, a 5.1% stake in Mazda, a 4.9% stake in Suzuki, a 4.6% stake in Isuzu, a 3.8% stake in Yamaha Motor Corporation.
+It also holds a 20.02% stake in Subaru Corporation, 5.1% in Mazda, 4.9% in Suzuki, 4.6% in Isuzu, and 3.8% in Yamaha Motor Corporation.

 AdRespect: "Possible gay candidates featured in this commercial are a balding man driving in a black rubber shirt as his dog leans over his shoulder, and three giggling guys in the back of a taxi."
 John Foley, the account manager for Toyota at the ad agency Saatchi: "Basically it is a brand positioning commercial for Toyota New Zealand to further capitalize on their strong market position as New Zealand's favorite car company.
 In New Zealand, Toyota is by far the number one player in the market and over the last 20 years their advertising has become famous for its relevance to the New Zealand market.
 So this particular TV commercial basically conveys that Toyotas are an everyday part of all walks of New Zealand life."